Brian Stemmle

-Brian Stemmle (born October 12, 1966) is a Canadian retired skier who competed primarily in the downhill and Super-G disciplines.
-Stemmle was a member of the Canadian Alpine Ski Team for 14 years and was inducted into the Canadian Ski Hall of Fame in 2002.
-He appeared at four Winter Olympic Games from 1988 through 1998.
+Brian Stemmle (born October 12, 1966) is a Canadian retired World Cup alpine ski racer who competed primarily in the speed events of downhill and super-G. He was a member of the national ski team for fourteen years and was inducted into the Canadian Ski Hall of Fame in 2002.
+Stemmle competed for Canada in four Winter Olympic Games, from 1988 through 1998.

 Olympics

 Stemmle represented Canada at four Winter Olympic Games.
-At the 1988 Winter Olympics in Calgary, Stemmle competed in the downhill event, but missed a gate on his run and was disqualified.
+At the 1988 Games in Calgary, Stemmle competed in the downhill event at Nakiska, but missed a gate on his run and was disqualified.
 At the 1992 Games in Albertville, Stemmle finished 23rd in the downhill competition.
-Competing in the Super-G event at the 1994 Olympics, Stemmle finished 26th.
-Stemmle's fourth time at the Olympics was at the 1998 Games in Nagano, competing in both the Super-G and downhill.
-He finished twelfth in the Super-G and did not finish in the downhill event, as he caught a rut low on the course, after being ahead of the eventual winner at the previous split by about half a second.
+Competing in the Super-G event at the 1994, Stemmle finished 26th.
+Stemmle's fourth time at the Olympics was at the 1998 Games in Nagano, competing in both the super-G and downhill.
+He finished twelfth in the super-G and did not finish in the downhill event, as he caught a rut low on the course, after being ahead of the eventual winner at the previous split by about half a second.

 History

 Born in Aurora, Ontario, Stemmle was a member of the National Team from 1985 to 1999, and represented Canada at the 1988, 1992, 1994 and 1998 Olympic Winter Games.

-During his 15 years of international competition, Stemmle competed in 93 FIS Alpine Ski World Cup races, garnering three podium finishes and placing in the top ten on 15 separate occasions.
-His best international result occurred in 1996 when he captured a silver medal during a World Cup event in Garmisch, Germany.
+During his 15 years of international competition, Stemmle competed in 93 World Cup races, garnering three podium finishes and fifteen top tens.
+His best result occurred in 1996, a runner-up finish in a downhill at Garmisch, Germany.

-Known primarily as a downhill specialist, Stemmle also experienced great success in the super-G discipline, capturing a bronze medal during a 1985 World Cup event in Furano, Japan.
+Known primarily as a downhill specialist, Stemmle's first World Cup podium came at age 18 in March 1985, in a super-G at Furano, Japan.

-A six-time medalist at the Canadian Championships, Stemmle currently works as a television colour commentator for Rogers Sportsnet.
+A six-time medalist at the Canadian Championships, Stemmle currently works as a television colour commentator for Rogers Sportsnet and CBC Sports.
 He worked for CBC during the Olympics in 2006 and was the lead commentator for Alpine Skiing at the 2010 Winter Olympics in Vancouver/Whistler.

-Kitzbuhel
+Kitzbühel

-Stemmle suffered a major setback during a 1989 competition in Kitzbuhel, Austria after a crash nearly ended not only his career, but his life.
+Stemmle suffered a major setback during a 1989 competition in Kitzbühel, Austria; a crash on the fabled Streif downhill course nearly ended not only his career, but his life.
 He fought back from a broken pelvis, massive internal injuries and infection by winning a gold medal at the 1990 Winter Pan American Games in Las Leñas, Argentina.
 Stemmle returned to the World Cup circuit for the next nine seasons until his retirement in 1999.